 The current home for Ellen’s Treasures is in the magical space of the natural wooden building at Future Forests.
 The link between Ellen’s “pleasure in plants” and the ethos of Future Forests is strong and obvious.

-The Ellen Hutchins Festival team is delighted that Future Forests are the hosts of a permanent display on Ellen, with a panel of information about her life and botanical studies, and a cabinet showing photographs of a couple of her seaweed specimens, photographs of plants she found and information about her gardening and her family’s botanical connections.
+The Ellen Hutchins Festival team is delighted that Future Forests are the hosts of a permanent display on Ellen, with a panel of information about her life and botanical studies, and a cabinet showing photographs of plants she found and information about her gardening and her family’s botanical connections.

 The wonderful colour photographs of plants Ellen found in the display at Future Forests are by Robbie Murphy, see robbiemurphyphotos.ie